 Step 6: Scent & Antioxidant

-Pour your soap batter into a mould of your choice.
-You can use a 6-cavity silicone mould like the one I use or something different.
-One of my favorite recycled soap moulds is an empty paper milk or juice cartons.
+Pour your soap batter into a mold of your choice.
+You can use a 6-cavity silicone mold like the one I use or something different.
+One of my favorite recycled soap molds is empty paper milk or juice cartons.
 Open one from the top and rinse and dry it out.
 Pour your soap from the top and in the end, you’ll have a loaf that you can cut into square-shaped bars.

 This turmeric soap recipe creates bars that have a shelf-life of up to two years.
 Check the best-by dates of each ingredient you use though since the closest date tells you your soap’s shelf-life.